How to File a DBA in Oregon

 A business may not register a name that is the same or similar to another business in Oregon.

 A business name is considered unique if it does not exactly copy a registered name.
-One word, the order of key words, addition of numbers, creative spelling, or even a letter’s difference in a name is enough to make it unique.
-In addition, an assumed business name is filed by the county, so there may be a registered name that is identical in another county.
+One word, the order of keywords, addition of numbers, creative spelling, or even a letter’s difference in a name is enough to make it unique.

 Names can be searched on the Secretary of State’s website.
 Learn how to do a business name search in Oregon.